 It's no secret I'm a big fan of Amazon Prime.
-From unlimited photo storage to Amazon Video to free eBooks that change every day – it's hard not to find a useful perk on top of the free 2-day shipping!
+From unlimited photo storage to free streaming movies & shows to free eBooks that change every day – it's hard not to find a useful perk on top of the free 2-day shipping!

 But did you know Amazon Prime members also get a free month's Washington Post digital subscription?